CaferTugraC/ATmega328PB-low-Level-programming-DHT11-I2C-LCD/README.md

 }
 ```
 ## I2C Protocol Implementation
--  I implemented the I2C protocol
+I implemented the I2C protocol:
 -  Generating start/stop conditions
 -  Data transmission and reception
 -  Handling ACK/NACK signals
 -  Clock stretching support

 ## DHT Communication Protocol
--  To read temperature and humidity data from the DHT11, I implemented the protocol defined in its datasheet:
+To read temperature and humidity data from the DHT11, I implemented the protocol defined in its datasheet:
 -  MCU pulls DATA pin LOW for 18ms to send start signal
 -  MCU releases pin HIGH and waits for response
 -  DHT11 responds with a signal (LOW 80μs + HIGH 80μs)